Rtalos/eznugetmanager/README.md

 ## Requirements

-Only works on .NET 6 and onwards.
+Only works on .NET 6 and C#.

 ## Extension Settings